wwmairs/kanyesinparis/README.md

 # Comments by Ming
 * Total win just on the title *and* the reference to the legendary Bobby Boucher alone.

+## Final Notes
+Man, what a project.
+We had quite a fun time implementing [gorgeous](https://open.spotify.com/track/23SZWX2IaDnxmhFsSLvkG2) game, and we hope you enjoy it as much as we do!
+### Fun things we learned:
+1. Client-side data persistence:
+Since we redirect to other web pages to show Kanye's clues at each stop, we needed to store data inside the game about Kanye's position and the time remaining, so that when the game page reloaded, the player didn't start at the beginning again.
+We used session storage to do this, meaning as long as the player keeps the browser session running, all of their data will remain.
+We also had to impelemnt some way of storing each player's high scores.
+This information was stored using local storage, so that the user can close the browser, load the game at another time, and the data will still persist.

+2. CORS and using someone else's server:
+The background image and car on which Kanye drives are images, which are loaded onto an HTML camvas.
+In order to tell whether Kanye is on the road, we needed to analyze what color the picture was at Kanye's current x and y coordinate.
+Long story short, doing that isn't so easy.
+Loading the image into HTML and just pulling the data off of it using getImageData doesn't work, because technically the image's source is from a cross-origin location, and getting data from a cross-origin location is a no-no!
+Here's how we worked around it:
+We found a CORS-friendly data hosting site (thanks to some Google searches), namely, Dropbox, and put all of our images on there, instead of on our own server.
+From there, we created links to access the content.